abernier/create-sandbox/README.md

 [![NPM version](https://img.shields.io/npm/v/@abernier/create-sandbox.svg?style=flat)](https://www.npmjs.com/package/@abernier/create-sandbox)

+> It's codesandox but as a local command-line!

 Command to create a standard CRA, but:
 - with a random project-name (if no-one given)
 - launch VScode automatically on `src/App.js`